 Board members need to be prepared to make a significant contribution of their time and energy in the six months leading up to the conference.
 Board members should be prepared to work during the conference, though they will have opportunities to enjoy the conference as attendees.

 It’s important to note that Board members also get to have fun!
 In addition to our monthly meetings, we’ve had virtual happy hours, we’ve attended webinars together, we’ve spent time together outside of conference duties, we’ve had a lot of laughs, and we’ve become more like a family.
 Board members can also look forward to forging friendships and industry connections they will make in service to the conference.
 Board members enjoy a spirit of camaraderie and accomplishment in knowing that they helped create a phenomenal experience for conference attendees and take pride in organizing THE conference for historical fiction!

 If you have any questions, please email Conference Chair Jenny Q: email@example.com

-To apply for one of these positions, please fill out the following form:
+To apply for the Technology Chair position, please fill out the following form: